mongodb/docs/source/faq/developers.rst

 of clients may be reading, but that reading and writing cannot occur simultaneously.

-The lock is scoped to a single primary node.
-In a sharded cluster, the lock applies to each individual shard, not to the whole cluster.
+In standalone and :term:`replica sets <replica set>` the lock's scope applies to a single :program:`mongod` instance or :term:`primary` instance.
+In a sharded cluster, locks apply to each individual shard, not to the whole cluster.

 A more granular approach to locking will appear in MongoDB v2.2.
 For now, several yielding optimizations exist to mitigate the coarseness of the lock.
 These include:

 - Yielding on long operations.
 Queries and updates that operate on multiple document may yield to writers